-8.3.1 ANR
+9.3.1 ANR

-- ANR SRGI, for Sub-Riemannian Geometry and Interactions, coordinated by Emmanuel Trélat, started in 2015 and runs until early 2021, thanks to a 6 months extension related to the Covid pandemic.
+- ANR SRGI, for Sub-Riemannian Geometry and Interactions, coordinated by Emmanuel Trélat, started in 2015 and run until March 2021.
 Other partners: Toulon University and Grenoble University.
 SRGI deals with sub-Riemannian geometry, hypoelliptic diffusion and geometric control. - ANR TRECOS, for New Trends in Control and Stabilization: Constraints and non-local terms, coordinated by Sylvain Ervedoza, University of Bordeaux.
 The ANR started in 2021 and runs up to 2024.
-TRECOS' focus is on control theory for partial differential equations, and in particular models from ecology and biology. - ANR QUACO, for QUAntum Control: PDE systems and MRI applications, coordinated by Thomas Chambrion, started in 2017 and runs until 2021.
+TRECOS' focus is on control theory for partial differential equations, and in particular models from ecology and biology.

+• ANR QUACO, for QUAntum Control: PDE systems and MRI applications, coordinated by Thomas Chambrion, started in 2017 and will run until mid 2022.
 Other partners: Burgundy University.
 QUACO aims at contributing to quantum control theory in two directions: improving the comprehension of the dynamical properties of controlled quantum systems in infinite-dimensional state spaces, and improve the efficiency of control algorithms for MRI.